 11. Classic Shrimp Cocktail – Ready in minutes and always a crowd pleaser, Classic Shrimp Cocktail is the perfect make-ahead appetizer for your next Mardi Gras, or anytime, gathering.
 It combines succulent boiled shrimp with a spicy tomato-based sauce for the ultimate blending of flavors.

 12. Baked Pecan Chicken with Mardi Gras Rice – Who could resist succulent pieces of chicken coated in pecans?
 Add tasty Mardi Gras Rice for an incredible meal!

 13. Mini-King Cakes – The Mardi Gras King Cake of New Orleans comes in a number of styles.
 The most traditional style is a ring of twisted cinnamon roll dough topped with icing.
 Then, it is decorated with purple, green, and gold sugar or sprinkles.
 As an added treat, the King Cake may be filled with cream cheese.
 Whatever the filling, the King Cake is a traditional staple of the Mardi Gras Season.

-15. Pecan Praline Morsels – Praline is a confection that contains sugar, nuts, and often cream.
-Pecan praline morsels combine pecans that are plentiful in the South with brown sugar and cream to produce an amazingly good candied nut!
+15. Pecan Praline Morsels – Pralines are a confection that contains sugar, nuts, and often cream.
+Pecan Praline Morsels combine pecans, that are plentiful in the South, with brown sugar and cream to produce an amazingly good candied nut!
 What’s even better is that they are super easy to make.

-16. Susan’s Red Beans and Rice – Red beans and rice is a quintessential Louisiana Creole dish made with red beans, the holy trinity of onion, celery, and bell pepper, spices, and andouille sausage.
-It’s both easy to make and absolutely delicious!
+16. Susan’s Red Beans and Rice – Red beans and rice is a quintessential Louisiana Creole dish made with red beans, the holy trinity (onion, celery, and bell pepper), spices, and andouille sausage.
+Susan’s version is both easy to make and absolutely delicious!